 if a() or b()

 If function a returns a True result then function b will not be called which may cause unexpected results.

-The aiss
+The assert statement in Python is used primarily for debugging and throws an exception, with optional comment, if predefined conditions are not met.

 6.24.2 Guidance to language users

-Follow the guidance of 24772-1 clause 6.24.5;
+Follow the guidance contained in 24772-1 clause 6.24.5;

 Be aware of Python’s short-circuiting behaviour when expressions with side effects are used on the right side of a Boolean expression; if necessary perform each expression first and then evaluate the results: